dlion/domenicoluciani/_posts/2016-02-05-exam-project-0.md

 cover: "/assets/images/covers/eyes.jpg"
 ---

-I'm very fascinated about the possibility to give sight to a machine so for my final high school exam I made a computer vision project
+I'm very fascinated about the possibility to give sight to a machine so for my final high school exam I made a computer vision project...

 The project is subdivided in many software that I wrote using the famous OpenCV[^1] libraries.
 I wrote 5 software in C language and tested on Slackware[^2].